C-D-Lewis/e-paper-dashboard/README.md

 Included widgets:

-* Time and data
+* Time and date
-* Current weather - type, temperature, day high/low, chance precipitation, and wind speed using the [Darksky API](https://darksky.net/dev).
+* Current weather - type, temperature, day high/low, chance of precipitation, and wind speed using the [Darksky API](https://darksky.net/dev).
 * Status of two railway operators from National Rail.
 * Owned amount and daily change of two cryptocurrencies (Bitcoin and Ethereum).
 * 5 news headlines from BBC News in a chosen category.